 Slippery foods, mushy foods, bready foods, crunchy foods, mixed textures…there are so many ways that texture aversions can manifest in our kids.
 To help, I’ll share tips for how to offer challenging foods to your kids to help them learn to eat them in all sorts of ways!

 It’s no surprise that it takes time for our little ones to learn to eat, but it might come as a surprise that it can take a fair amount of time for toddlers to be able to handle certain textures.
-And because there’s such a wide range of normalcy on this topic, it can feel isolating when your kiddo won’t touch foods like meat or bread…and all of their little friends are scarfing it down.
+And because there’s such a wide range of normalcy on this topic, it can feel isolating when your kiddo won’t touch foods like meat or bread or any finger foods…and all of their little friends are scarfing it down.

 Is it picky eating…or texture aversions?

 With my first child, I hardly remember experiencing any texture challenges.
 She loved meat right from the start and took to almost everything I introduced to her with gusto.
 So I was completely caught off guard when baby number two struggled more with certain foods.
-To this day, she still doesn’t love meat.
+It took her until she was four to actually want to eat meat.
 Until she was 16 month old, she like anything with the texture of a muffin or a pancake.
 And the week she turned 17 months was the first time she could actually chew and swallow tiny cubes of very lightly toasted bread.

 None of this, in itself, is a big deal.
 But when you’re trying to feed your little one a range of healthy foods, eliminating entire food groups like bread and meat can make things feel almost impossible.

 Jenny McGlothlin is a co-author of Helping Your Child with Extreme Picky Eating and is a Speech Language Pathologist who works in the responsive feeding program at the UT Dallas Callier Center.
 She helped me sort through some of the most common texture issues, and explained what’s normal and what’s not as your baby turns into a toddler, then keeps on growing and turning into a big kid.